mnot/I-D/draft-nottingham-iab-age-restrictions.md

 * Avoid sharing information about service usage with age verifiers
 * Avoid sharing information other than age information with services
 * Minimise the amount of age information shared with services (e.g., using age brackets)
+* Provide technical limitations to the collection and use of data
 * Be based upon publicly available specifications that have had adequate security and privacy review to the level that Internet standards are held to

 See also {{PRIVACY}}.